Coshquin Road resurfacing scheme to take four weeks to complete

 Contact

-The project is expected to be completed by Saturday, November 30 but it is subject to weather conditions.
-However, the DfI says it will keep the public informed of developments and changes to the scheduled works.
+The road scheme is expected to be completed by November 30 but is subject to favourable weather conditions.
+DfI added that it will keep the public updated of any changes to the schedule.
+Further information about the scheme can be found at http://www.Trafficwatch NI.com.

 If you have a story or want to send a photo or video to us please contact the Derry Now editorial team on 028 7129 6600 for Derry City stories Or 028 7774 3970 for County Derry stories.
 Or you can email editor@derrynews.net or editor@derrypost.com at any time.